sudoxue/ckad/2-configuration.md

 ## Defining a Pod’s Resource Requirements

-Create a resource quota named `apps` under the namespace `rq-demo` using the following YAML definition in the file `rq.yaml`.
+Create a resource quota named `apps` under the namespace 'ckad-configuration using the following YAML definition in the file `rq.yaml`.

 ```yaml
 apiVersion: v1